MikeSafonov/jira-telegram-bot/README.md

 </dl>

-After all properties configured properly `/auth` telegram command will be allowed.
+`/auth` telegram command will be allowed after all properties configured properly .

 ## Monitoring using [Prometheus](https://prometheus.io)